Felixburton7/NYT_Clone/README.md

 # Articles App
-I built a new Flutter project using Clean Architecture to fetch New York Times articles, display article details, and provide more information via URLs, inspired by Yamen Abdulrahman work.
+I built a new Flutter project using Clean Architecture to fetch New York Times articles, display article details, and provide more information via URLs, inspired by Yamen Abdulrahman's work.

 ## Getting Started